 I know, I know…pretzels are German, not Irish.
 But “Irish Knot Pretzels” just didn’t sound as good.
 Pffft.

 If you look at images of Irish Knots on your search engine, there are some great designs you can use.
 I made simple Trinity Knots and a slightly more complicated Celtic Cross.
-And by “slightly more complicated” I mean that if you have reasonably good spacial abilities, these will be easy.
+And by “slightly more complicated” I mean that if you have reasonably good spatial abilities, these will be easy.
 For you.
-I struggle with spacial concepts, so my learning curve was really, really big.
+I struggle with spatial concepts, so my learning curve was really, really big.
 Looking at a picture and deciding which part of the dough rope went over and which went under…well…let’s just say I should have made a video – just for laughs.

 But YOU can do it!
 Of course, if you don’t want to, you can always just make pretzel bites or sticks.
 You could also dye the dough green, but the brown outside might have a funky hue to it.

 I experimented this time with a lye bath and loved the results.
 Since I’ve been warned about liability issues, I can’t give you directions or advice about this.
 However, I will say that the pretzels were delicious.
 If you’re interested in using lye instead of baking soda, please spend some time searching for safety information and instructions.

 Attempting to create a crunchy, hard pretzel was more challenging than I expected.
 I made a few small changes to my Pretzel Bomb recipe, and was pleased with the results.
 The pretzels pictured are slightly crunchy with a nice, chewy texture.
 But being stubborn, I was determined to get more crunch, and learned that putting them back in the oven for an hour at very low heat dried them out satisfactorily.
 For the record, The Man preferred the chewy version, liking them even more than soft pretzels.